 Road maintenance is one of our core services and we know it’s one of your highest priorities too.
 With over 1,300km of roads, we get a lot of requests for repairs!
 We’ve got to make sure we fix the high risks first so we can keep you safe.

 We prioritise our roads repairs based on traffic numbers, significance, speed limit, bus routes, proximity to places of public interest and pedestrian activity.
 We also get an independent road survey done each year to help us plan future road maintenance.

-Road maintenance includes pothole repairs (jetpatching), resealing unsealed road grading link to grading text and program and road drainage cleaning and repairs (kerb and gutter, should grading and stormwater pipes and pits).
+Road maintenance includes pothole repairs (jetpatching), resealing, unsealed road grading, roadside vegetation maintenance and road drainage cleaning and repairs (kerb and gutter, shoulder grading and stormwater pipes and pits).
 We have an annual budget for our maintenance programs and our bigger projects are included in our Delivery Program and Operational Plan.

 When potholes are reported they are assessed for their risk based on their location and their size and added to our works program; potholes can be reported on our report a road issue page.

 Over 450km of our areas roads are unsealed (gravel).
 Most of these are graded every 12 months or every 6 months for the roads with more traffic dependant on the road condition.
 The grading process reshapes the road by bringing the gravel from the sides back to the middle, removing potholes and reducing lumps and bumps.
 Grading is better carried out in dry weather as wet weather can cause the road to become boggy or slushy.

 We need your help in monitoring the state of our roads; if you come across a road that needs immediate attention request an inspection by reporting a road issue.